bokae/research-diary-project/README.md

 ## Compiling the day's entry

-There is a possiblity to compile the day's entry standalone with the `./compile_today.sh` script.
+There is a possiblity to compile the day's entry standalone with the `./today compile` command.
 But usually, just use your TeX editors commands to do the trick while editing.
+Do not forget BibTeX compilation for your references!

 ## Includes

 You can put your favourite commands and environments into separate files that will be included into all of your generated tex.
 Just type the filenames without the `.tex` ending into `src/include` line by line.

+## Bibliography management

+There is a folder `biblio` in the root folder of the repository.
+The bib files intended for use in this project are placed here.

+In the `src/bibinclude` file, the lines list the bibliography files to include in current project/in the current day's files.
+They are going to be added with `biblatex`'s `\addbibresource{...}` command.

 ## Creating anthologies